mjb logo

 California COBRA Insurance

 When you face a job loss resulting in unemployment, a reduction in work hours, or other life changes, you may worry about losing your health insurance.
-COBRA insurance in California provides a safety net by allowing you to maintain your health coverage under certain conditions.
+If you have lost your employer-based health coverage due to these circumstances, COBRA insurance in California provides a safety net by allowing you to maintain your health coverage under certain conditions.
+COBRA is mandated by United States federal law, which requires employers to offer continuation of health coverage after qualifying events.

 What is COBRA?

-The Consolidated Omnibus Budget Reconciliation Act (COBRA) is a federal law that allows individuals to continue their health insurance coverage after certain life events, such as losing a job or experiencing a reduction in working hours.
+The Consolidated Omnibus Budget Reconciliation Act (COBRA), often referred to as federal COBRA, is a United States federal law that allows individuals to continue their health insurance coverage after certain life events, such as job loss or a reduction in work hours.
+Many employers participate in their own federal COBRA program, which administers federal COBRA services to eligible employees and their families after qualifying events.

 A Federal Law

-COBRA is a federal law, meaning it applies across the United States.
+COBRA is mandated by United States federal law, meaning it applies across the United States.
 However, each state, including California, may have additional rules or regulations regarding its implementation.
+California law provides further extensions and requirements beyond the federal COBRA regulations, especially for certain employers and situations.

 Guarantees Continued Health Insurance Coverage